Work with Shubham

-The vendor portal I inherited had a 3.2 second LCP.
+The logistics portal I inherited had a 3.2 second LCP.
 That number had been sitting in a Notion doc labelled known issues for two quarters.
 Everyone knew it was bad.
 Nobody could tell you exactly why.
 If you've already added next/image, turned on compression, and you're still stuck in the high 70s on Lighthouse, the problem is almost certainly not your images.

 When we finally fixed it — really fixed it, not just ran Lighthouse and called it a day — page load dropped 40%.
 Repeat orders went up 74%.
 Average order value climbed 12%.
 I'm not claiming performance caused all of that.
 But 23% of vendors were dropping off in their first session.
 When you stop losing a quarter of your users before they've done anything, everything else you're working on gets a fairer shot.